Mapped: Everything we know about the sunk luxury yacht off the coast of Sicily

 The Bayesian superyacht is 56 metres long, according to VesselFinder.

-Bayesian completed a number of sailings in recent days, calling at various ports in Sicily.
+Bayesian completed several sailings in recent days, calling at various ports in Sicily.

 Formerly known as Salute, or health in Italian, its 75-metre mast is the tallest aluminium mast in the world, Italian shipbuilder Perini said on its website.